melon-dog/wayback/README.md

 - You need valid access keys (`ACCESS_KEY` and `SECRET_KEY`) to use the archiving API.
 > [!NOTE]
 > You can obtain your `ACCESS_KEY` and `SECRET_KEY` from [archive.org](https://archive.org/account/s3.php).

-- You can provide an on_confirmation callback function to save() to receive the final archiving status asynchronously.
-- The module uses requests and threading.

 Import WayBack classes:
 ```python